stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

         Actual type: B.ByteString
 ```

 Conviniently hspec-golden export a Golden data type.
-With this tool we can configure how our golden test works.
+With this tool we can configure our Golden test,
+specifying the right functions for our test to work.

 ```
 data Golden str =